HOME

 Naturalist Taxidermist Artist

-Martha Maxwell traveled to Colorado Territory with the first wave of the Pike's Peak Gold Rush in 1860.
+Martha Maxwell traveled to the Colorado Territory with the first wave of the Pike's Peak Gold Rush in 1860.
 A self-educated naturalist and artist, she found her passion and life's work quite by accident and contributed to the development of taxidermy and museum display with techniques that are still used today.
 Listen to Martha's stories of her nearly eight

 continuous years in the field in the Rocky Mountains, and her discovery of the subspecies - otus asio maxwelliae - that today bears her name - Maxwell's Owl.
 Hear about the obstacles and challenges facing this early woman of science, a woman clearly ahead of her time.